SantiagoG-Stack/react-markdown-previewer/README.md

 # React Markdown Previewer

-This is a simple react markdown previewer page created as part of the **Name Certification Certification** on freeCodeCamp.
+This is a simple react markdown previewer page created as part of the **Front End Fevelopment Libraries Certification** on freeCodeCamp.

 ## 🔧 Technologies Used